dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 ## Creating the Fireball

 The key difference between these two development experiences is the fact that I had access to gesture recognition with the Magic Leap SDK, but nothing with the Oculus Integration from Unity.
-I figured ray casts were the best way to go about this.
+I figured that using ray casts were the best way to make up for the lack of gesture recoginitions.

-By using the transform of the center of the players hands provided with lHandCenter.transform.position and rHandCenter.transform.position:
+By using the transform of the center of the players hands provided with lHandCenter.transform.position and rHandCenter.transform.position I could shoot ray casts that would tell me when the hands were facing each other.

 {% highlight ruby %}
 RaycastHit frontHitl;